 It is important to remember that individual care plans are important when caring for the preterm infant.
 There are many factors to look at in regards to deciding each infant’s care.
 Discussions with the NICU team is important, as well as finding lactation support from a qualified lactation consultant.
-Availability of mother’s own milk, donor milk, gestational age, and medical needs will all play a part in planning the care of the infant.
+Availability of someone’s own milk, donor milk, gestational age, and medical needs will all play a part in planning the care of the infant.

 In ‘Optimal feeding of low-birth-weight infants,’ regarding multicomponent fortification, the WHO recommends: “The findings of this review raise doubts on the routine use of multicomponent fortifiers, particularly in developing countries.
 The benefits appear to be only short-term increases in growth, the safety is uncertain, and could be of more concern in developing countries with a greater risk of contamination.
 Further research in developing countries is needed to examine the role of multicomponent fortifiers.
 Meanwhile, their use should be restricted to infants <32 weeks gestation or <1500 g birth weight who fail to gain weight despite adequate breastmilk feeding.”